The full membership process

 Some of the most common reasons for an applications being rejected include:

-Too many sets of accounts based on a standard template.
+Too many financial statements based on a standard template.
 This can mean inappropriate notes from one client being transferred to another;

 IE report not making reference to qualification of the Examiner when income > £250,000;